bazad/ida_kernelcache/README.md

 decide to run `kernelcache_process` on a kernelcache file which you've already analyzed, make a backup first.

-## The module in detail
+## The ida_kernelcache module

-ida_kernelcache is meant to be loaded via `ida_kernelcache.py`; the submodules in the `ida_kernelcache` directory provide internal functionality that is not meant to be used directly.
-However, here is what each of those scripts does:
+ida_kernelcache is meant to be loaded via `ida_kernelcache.py`; the submodules in the `ida_kernelcache` directory are not meant to be loaded directly.
+However, ida_kernelcache exposes the functionality of many of these submodules.
+Here is what each of them does:

-* **ida_utilities.py**:
+* **ida_utilities**:
 This module wraps some of IDA's functions to provide an easier-to-use API.
 Particularly useful are `is_mapped`, `read_word`, `read_struct`, and `ReadWords`. `is_mapped` checks whether an address is mapped, and optionally whether it contains a known value. `read_word` reads a variably-sized word